Atom058/AtmelRC/README.md

 avrdude -p t85 -U lfuse:w:0xe1:m -U hfuse:w:0xd7:m -U efuse:w:0xff:m
 ```

-## Burning the software to the ATMEL
+## Burning the software to the ATTiny85
 This is the easy part!
 [Simply use avrdude][avrdude syntax documentation], as such:

 ```